 A key consideration in choosing a down jacket is how you intend to use it.
 At the end of the day, ultralight jackets meant for the backcountry are expensive and less durable, and their designs come with compromises for everyday use.
 Take, for example, the Arc’teryx Cerium LT ($379), which uses premium 850-fill power down and a thin 10-denier shell to pack a lot of warmth in a streamlined 10.8-ounce build.
 For summer backpacking or as a belay jacket for fair-weather climbing, the weight-savings could be well worth it for many.
 On the other hand, the Cerium LT's fragile materials, trim build, and backcountry-focused feature set simply aren't practical for daily wear—not to mention the price.

 Closely aligned to a down jacket’s weight is its packability.
 All of the factors covered above, including high fill powers, thin materials, simplified feature sets, and even trim fits, help decrease packed size.
 Whether or not this matters to you again goes back to when and where you’ll be wearing the jacket.
-And it’s also worth noting that even some of the casual pieces like REI’s 650 Down Jacket 2.0 can be easily squeezed in a pack or suitcase (although true winter designs like the 850 Stormhenge are exceptions).
+And it’s also worth noting that even some of the casual pieces like REI’s 650 Down Jacket 2.0 can be easily squeezed in a pack or suitcase.
 In terms of how the jackets can be stored, some models come with a separate stuff sack, which we like but have a tendency to lose eventually.
 Others can be stuffed into their own hand pocket or chest pocket via a two-sided zipper.
-And some larger pieces like the 850 Stormhenge aren’t packable at all due to their thick shell materials.
+On the other hand, some larger pieces aren’t packable at all due to their thick shell materials.
 Regardless, it’s best to leave your down jacket unstuffed when storing it so that the plumage retains its maximum loft over time.

 5. Weather Protection